sfandres/ssl-overcome-supervised-rs/README.md

 │   ├── ...
 ```

 Then, the csv generated can be plotted using the script `plot_final_graphs.py`.
-This script requires the input parent folder (output of the previous script) to be organized as follows:
+This script requires inputting the parent folder (`multiclass/` or `multilabel/`) and adjusting the hard-coded `x` variable to the current number of percentages available.
+The parent folder should follow the following structure:
 ```
 both_mean_std_csv_files/
 ├── multiclass/